Prepare the YAML configuration file#

 Period length#

-spin_down
+spin_down argument.

 Note

-spin_down
+spin_down values.

-The results of the simulations can then be combined afterwards.
+The results can then be combined afterwards.

-Alternatively all response function simulation windows can be set to the full
+Alternatively, all response function simulation windows can be set to the full

 Job submitting#

-The response functions simulations are independent PyCIF jobs.
+Response function simulations are independent pyCIF jobs.

 Warning

-plugin used, these jobs can be automatically
+Depending on the platform plugin used, these jobs may be submitted automatically

-submitted on the platform scheduler.
+to the platform scheduler.

-input argument to avoid submitting
+Use the job_batch_size argument to avoid submitting

-hundreds or thousands jobs simultaneously.
+hundreds or thousands of jobs simultaneously.

 Batch sampling#

-batch sampling with the compatible models.
+batch sampling with compatible models.

-input argument enables this behavior.
+The use_batch_sampling argument enables this behavior.

 Select outputs#

-By default, the response-functions
+By default, the response-functions mode only saves the observation

-: dumps the \(\mathbf{H}\) matrix decomposition per control vector parameter, in order to get the contribution of each control vector element to each observation vector element.analytical_inversion
+dump_obsvect_decompostion: dumps the \(\mathbf{H}\) matrix decomposition per control vector parameter, to get the contribution of each control vector element to each observation vector element.analytical_inversion: In addition to performing an analytical inversions, dumps the \(\mathbf{B}\) and \(\mathbf{R}\) matrices, and the \(\mathbf{x}^b\) and \(\mathbf{y}\) vectors.

 Note